learn-academy-2022-bravo/week-4-assessment-GeeeShep/interview-questions.md

   Your answer: properties, its like a way to pass info from one to another

-  Researched answer: Props is a special keyword in React, that stands for properties and is  used for passing data from one component to another.
-It is read only meaning that it cant be changed by child components and info is passed in one direction(parent to child)
+  Researched answer: Props is a special keyword in React, that stands for properties.
+Its  used for passing data from a component to another one.
+It is read only meaning that it cant be changed by child  and info is passed in one direction(parent to child)